-Let’s bring this inspired national model for no cost youth-oriented job training in the creative and high-tech industries to the Village of Hempstead!
+Let’s bring this inspired national model for no cost youth and adult job training in the creative and high-tech industries to the Village of Hempstead!

 “The National Center for Arts & Technology (NCAT) has one very simple goal: to make the entire world a better place.
 While this may sound impossible, NCAT has a very pragmatic approach to realizing this objective.
 By replicating a proven model of community and educational development in cities across the United States of America and the globe, NCAT is spreading hope and knowledge to people and places desperately needing it.